-Ellaquai Dehati Bank is a RRB established on 16th of July 1979 under the RRBs Act1976.
-Govt. of India, State Bank of India, and Govt of Jammu & Kashmir are the joint owners of the Bank.
-The Bank has its presence in both the divisions of the State and has at present a network of 117 Branches and 3 extension counters spread across thirteen districts of the State.
-(Srinagar, Budgam, Ganderbal, Anantnag, Pulwama, Shopian, kulgam, Jammu, Udhampur, Reasi.Ramban, Doda, and Samba).
+Ellaquai Dehati Bank is a RRB established on 16th of July 1979 under the RRBs Act 1976.
+Government of India, State Bank of India, and Government of Jammu & Kashmir are the joint owners of the Bank.
+The Bank has its presence in both the divisions of the Union Territory and has at present a network of 110 Branches and 3 extension counters spread across thirteen districts of the Union Territory (Srinagar, Budgam, Ganderbal, Anantnag, Pulwama, Shopian, Kulgam, Jammu, Udhampur, Reasi, Ramban, Doda, and Samba).

 Srinagar is the summer Capital and Jammu the winter Capital of the State.
-The languages spoken in the Jammu and Kashmir state includes Kashmiri, Dogri Punjabi, Gojri, Pahari, Ladakhi, Dardi, Shina, Shirazi, Balti , Baderwahi, Kishtwari, Bhoti and Paddri.
-In total Jammu and Kashmir state comprises of 22 districts.
-The State comprises of three regions namely Jammu, Kashmir and Ladakh having distinct geographical outlook and agro climatic zones.
+The languages spoken in the Jammu and Kashmir state includes Kashmiri, Dogri, Punjabi, Gojri, Pahari, Dardi, Shina, Shirazi, Balti , Baderwahi, Kishtwari, Bhoti and Paddri and Ladakhi.
+In total Jammu and Kashmir UT comprises of 20 districts.
+The UT comprises of two regions namely Jammu and Kashmir having distinct geographical outlook and agro climatic zones.
 Each zone having its own characteristics that largely determine the cropping pattern and productivity of crops.
 Paddy is the main crop of Kashmir, followed by maize, oilseeds, pulses, vegetables, fodder and wheat.
-In Jammu region, wheat is the prominent crop followed by maize, paddy, pulses, oilseeds, fodder, vegetables and other crops while in Ladakh, barley is the major cereal crop followed by wheat.
-State also has the honour of being amongst the world's few places where quality saffron is cultivated.
-Pampore tehsil of district Pulwama, which is situated at a distance of 15 kilometers from Srinagar, is famous for its high grade saffron in the world.
+In Jammu region, wheat is the prominent crop followed by maize, paddy, pulses, oilseeds, fodder, vegetables and other crops.
+UT also has the honour of being amongst the world's few places where quality saffron is cultivated.
+Pampore tehsil of district Pulwama, which is situated at a distance of 15 kilometres from Srinagar, is famous for its high grade saffron in the world.
 Saffron is also grown, though on a limited scale in Kishtwar district of Jammu region.
-Banking Facilities in the State are well-structured and an efficient network of financial institutions helps to boost the economic growth.
+Banking Facilities in the Union Territory are well-structured, and an efficient network of financial institutions helps to boost the economic growth.
 These financial institutions provide credit to all sections of the society and for infrastructure projects at reasonable rates.
 After liberalization the international financial institutions transformed the conservative financial sector to a dynamic one.
-Ellaquai Dehati Bank is blessed with a loyal and valued customer base of 4,20,000.
+Ellaquai Dehati Bank is blessed with a loyal and valued customer base of 5,10,000.